rburchell/literm/README.md

 usable elsewhere (on Mac).
 The design goal is to be simplistic while still providing a reasonable amount of features.

-If you'd like to talk to people using literm, feel free to pop onto #literm on freenode.

 ![Travis CI status](https://travis-ci.org/rburchell/literm.svg?branch=master)

 # status